- What courses are taught at the school?

 - Who performs the maintenance? (employed mechanic, service center, freelance mechanic)

 All flight schools must use FAA-certificated mechanics, however, some mechanics are better trained and more highly-experienced than others.
 Some do more thorough inspections than others.
 Typically, the more expensive maintenance facilities provide the best and safest maintenance service – such as Epps Aviation at PDK.
-Generally, the cheaper the school aircraft rental rates, the less money the school owners are spending on airplane maintenance.
+Generally, the cheaper the school aircraft rental rates, the less money the school owners have to spend on proper airplane maintenance.

 All schools will say they keep their planes well-maintained, but at some schools, the airplane mechanical condition may say otherwise.
 The highest – priced airplane rental rates usually indicate the best – equipped and safest airplanes to fly.
 (This is a very important safety factor to look at closely!)